Kandos, New South Wales

-Kandos is a small town in the Central Tablelands of New South Wales, Australia, within Mid-Western Regional Council.
-The area is the traditional home of the Dabee tribe, of the Wiradjuri people.
-The town sits beneath Cumber Melon Mountain (from the Aboriginal name Combamolang), in a district formerly known as Coomber.
-Kandos shares its locality, employment and infrastructure with the neighbouring town Rylstone, 6 kilometres away.
-At the 2021 census, Kandos had a population of 1263.
+Kandos is a rural town located within the Mid-Western Region in New South Wales, Australia.
+The area is the traditional home of the Dabee tribe of the Wiradjuri people.
+Kandos sits beneath a mountain range including Cumber Melon Mountain (also referred to as 'Rocky').
+Kandos shares its locality, employment and infrastructure with its neighbouring town Rylstone, 6 kilometres away; the two towns have a shared community which is connected through farming, the arts and Aboriginal culture.
+Kandos is within an hours drive of Mudgee, and within two of Lithgow and Bathurst.
+In the 2021 census, Kandos had a population of 1263.
+Kandos is a three hour drive from Sydney (via the Blue Mountains and Castlereagh Highway); and Newcastle (via Bylong Valley Way).